 - 1/2 tablespoon castor oil

-- 1 tablespoon olive oil infused with alkanet and elderberries
+- 1 tablespoon olive oil infused with alkanet and dried elderberries

 - 1 tablespoon plus 1 teaspoon beeswax pastilles